qiuzh20/EMoE/README.md

 In this section, we provide an overview of the three main components of the repository.

+LLMs: This section includes experiments tunning Llama on Alpaca.
+We use [opencompass](https://github.com/open-compass/OpenCompass/) for evaluation.

 Vision: This section includes experiments involving full fine-tuning on Domainbed.
 It focuses on vision-related tasks and evaluations.

 Language: This section contains experiments related to full fine-tuning and LoRA tuning on the GLUE dataset.
 Additionally, experiments on ID GLUE and OOD GLUE-X are conducted.
 These experiments primarily pertain to language-related tasks.